 Health Promotion Track

-The MPH Program students applying to the Health Promotion Track have no specific prerequisites beyond those of the general application, although work, internships, or volunteer work in health promotion, health education, or community public health are highly recommended.
+The MPH Health Promotion Track has no specific prerequisites, although work, internships, or volunteer work in health promotion, health education, or community public health are highly recommended.

 Recommended Sequence of Courses